 Household batteries

-You can recycle your batteries at the Recycling Hubs at our Customer Service Centre locations.
-This includes AA, AAA, C, D, 9V, 6V, button and rechargeable batteries.
+You can recycle your batteries at the Recycling Hubs at our Customer Service Centre locations and at Aqualink, Box Hill.
+This includes AA, AAA, C, D, 9V, 6V and button batteries.

 You can also drop of the above household batteries, plus batteries that be easily removed from items such as cameras or power tools) at your closest B-cycle drop-off point.
 Collections are at many supermarkets, Bunnings and Batteryworld stores.